-All of our programs are competitive and you may require a higher grade point average (GPA) for admission.
+All of our programs are competitive and you may require a higher grade-point average (GPA) for admission.
 To learn more, please visit our Applicant Profile page.

-All MSc, MPH and PhD degree programs
+All MSc and MPH degree programs

 Before you submit an online application, please note the minimum admission requirements for consideration into our programs.
 You must meet these requirements for your application to be considered: